Mysticmarks/worldforge/apps/ember/README.md

 To learn more about Worldforge visit our [website](http://worldforge.org/ "The main Worldforge site").

+### Navigation settings

+The avatar's navigation mesh generation can be tuned through the configuration keys `navigation.walkableclimb` and `navigation.walkableslopeangle`.
+These control the maximum climb in voxels (default `100`) and the maximum walkable slope angle in degrees (default `70`).

 ### Working with media

 An alternative to the ```media-download``` target is to instead use the raw media repo source, as found at